Congyuwang/RocksDict/README.md

 ### Installation

-This packakge is built for MacOS (x86/arm), Windows 64/32, and Linux x86.
+This package is built for macOS (x86/arm), Windows 64/32, and Linux x86.
 It can be installed from pypi with `pip install rocksdict`.

 ## Introduction